frederic-perez/AmE-dictionary/data/idioms.md

 __by and large__ :five::hammer:
 __by any chance__ :dart::two: Used as a polite emphasis to a request or question.
 Used especially in questions, to ask whether something is true, possible, etc: _Are you in love with him, by any chance?_ _Would you by any chance happen to know where the subway is from here?_
 __by any means__
+__by far__ By a large amount; by a lot.
-__by hell or high water__ By any means necessary; regardless of any difficulty, problem, or obstacle.
+__by hell or high water__ :two: By any means necessary; regardless of any difficulty, problem, or obstacle. _By hell or high water, I am going to make it to your wedding!_
 __by his own admission__ “By his own admission” refers to a situation where an individual acknowledges or confesses to something themselves, without being prompted or coerced by others.
 In other words, it means that the person is taking responsibility for their actions or statements without any external influence.
 __by no means__ :two: Not in any way; not at all; absolutely not.
 __by popular demand__ Due to a lot of requests or interest (in something).